Deeps72-ux/Deeps72-ux/README.md

 ## Hi there 👋 I’m Deepan

 I’m a **Full-Stack Web Developer integrating AI systems**—someone who enjoys building reliable software *and* understanding what’s really happening under the hood.
-I like clean architectures, well-designed APIs, and AI systems that don’t hallucinate themselves into nonsense.
+I like clean architectures, well-designed APIs, and AI systems that are reliable.

 ---